Folklore of Scotland’s Trees; Myths and Medicines

 The Rowan has many associations with magic and witches.
 In Scotland there was a strong taboo against cutting a Rowan down.
 The wood was seen as the most protective part and was used for stirring milk (to prevent it curdling), as a pocket charm against rheumatism and also used as divining rods.
 The protective power is thought to come from the berries, as red was thought to be the best colour for fighting evil.

 Old cures for corns were made, by first soaking the leaves in vinegar and then placing them on the corn for 24 hours.
 The juice of the leaves was said to stop a runny nose.
 None of these are used today and the berry is a purgative and poisonous.

 Like some other native trees the Holly was felt to have protective properties and was frequently left uncut in hedges.
 A more arcane reason for this was to obstruct witches who were known to run along the tops of hedges.
 More practically farmers used their distinctive evergreen shapes to establish lines of sight during winter ploughing.
 Apparently the Duke of Argyll even had a prospective road rerouted to avoid cutting down a distinctive old Holly in 1861.

 Do you remember any myths and folklore surrounding Scotland’s native wildlife?
-Please share with us in the comments below.
+Please share with us on our social media channels.